About the TOYA

 In 1993, Regina L. Burns was honored with the prestigious Ten Outstanding Young Americans award, given by the U.S. Junior Chamber (Jaycees).

-Harvest Reapers Communications is a Dallas, Texas-based boutique agency specializing in media relations and communication services.
+Harvest Reapers Communications is a Dallas, Texas-based boutique agency specializing in editing and writing services.

 Regina L. Burns founded Harvest Reapers Communications in Memphis, Tenn., in 1996, after successfully marketing the Imperial Tombs of China exhibition to the African-American community, while working for Sossaman & Associates Advertising Agency.
 At the urging of Ken Sossaman, Burns joined a media trip to Hong Kong, Beijing and Xi'an, China, in advance of the exhibition, to ensure she was well-versed in the artifacts’ history and the Chinese culture.
 After returning to Memphis, Burns researched and wrote a 30-minute presentation "From Food Stamps, Welfare and Free Cheese to The Great Wall of China" and presented it to groups and organizations.
 Her strategic and inspirational story helped generate a 50 percent increase in group ticket sales for Imperial Tombs of China.